House Tarly (formerly)

 |Book(s)||A Feast for Crows (appears)|

-Hyle is a gallant, eloquent, stubborn, and languid young man. he has with a plain face, brown hair, hazel eyes, a cleft chin, a crooked nose, and a scar near his left ear.
-He is one head shorter than Brienne, who is about six and a half feet tall, putting him at roughly five feet and eight inches in height.
+Hyle is a gallant, eloquent, stubborn, and languid young man.
+He has a plain face, brown hair, hazel eyes, a cleft chin, a crooked nose, and a scar near his left ear.
+He is one head shorter than Brienne, who is about six and a half feet tall, putting him at roughly five feet and ten inches in height.
 Hyle has a full, rich laugh.

 A Feast for Crows